 I am grateful to the noble Lord for giving way.
 Can he explain to the House how this is a change?
 I thought the whole purpose of this regulation was that nothing would change, but he is telling us that this will be the first introduction of closed material procedures in respect of sanctions proceedings.
 Can he explain to the House how that can be?
 It sounds like a significant change—not “no change”.

 The reason these regulations have come forward is the passing of the Sanctions and Anti-Money Laundering Act 2018, which was the very first piece of Brexit legislation to be brought before Parliament.
-Section 40 gives the Minister the right to make rules of court in order to carry out the procedures set out in that section, which are based upon the Counter-Terrorism Act.
+Section 40 gives the Minister the right to make rules of court to carry out the procedures set out in that section, which are based upon the Counter-Terrorism Act.
 So it is a change of rules that these regulations are dealing with.
 The actual discussion about whether they should apply to sanctions was appropriate when the Bill was going through this House last year.

 The House agreed at that point.
 All I am doing is moaning slightly about the further extension of the procedures.
 There is nothing that I can do about that because they already passed into law in the 2018 Bill last year.
 I sat in on some of the proceedings but did not actually take part, although I know that others who are present did so.
 As I say, I am kicking against the further extension of these closed material procedures in the field of sanctions.

 I have a second point, which is perhaps a bit more specific.
 Part 3 of this SI is extremely confusing.
 I do not understand why the statutory instrument should not simply have replaced Part 79 instead of making minor alterations to 20 of the 29 paragraphs.
 I would be glad to know why that has happened, why it was not replaced with a new Part 79 and whether this is the proposed procedure for future regulations brought forward to deal with Brexit legislation.